 During winters, St. Moritz turns into a snowy wonderland, and with added festive illuminations the entire town transforms into a picture perfect Christmas town.
 It is okay if you don’t ski, there are still amazing things to do in St Moritz.

 First off, stay at a (ski) resort surrounded by jaw dropping mountain views.
-The beautiful alpine landscape with mountain lakes, and glaciers, and the slowly dusted snow makes it a dream like winter destination.
+The beautiful alpine landscape with mountain lakes, glaciers and slowly dusted snow makes it a dream like winter destination.

-Ski resorts and hotels have everything you need (from ski rentals,instructors to transportation) to make your dream winter vacation, a reality!
+Ski resorts and hotels have everything you need (from ski rentals, and instructors to transportation) to make your dream winter vacation, a reality!

 Jungfrau region: Head to the Top of Europe